ejdem/ecom/README.md

 adding post with ajax, how to pass argument to render (quite easy)

-in progess: deleting with ajax
+deleting with ajax

+carrierwave requires a lot of config :/ maybe I would try something else to deal with photos, at the moment, a bit fake, but works